Neuroblastoma Treatment & Management

 Surgical Therapy

-In 1988, the POG released a prospective study that revealed that 89% of patients with localized neuroblastoma who underwent surgical extirpation had only 2 years of disease-free survival.
-Additionally, chemotherapy appeared to offer no advantage in patients with residual disease.
+In 1988, the Pediatric Oncology Group released a prospective study showing that patients with localized neuroblastoma who were treated by surgical extirpation had a 2-year disease-free survival rate of 89%.
+[22] Additionally, chemotherapy appeared to offer no advantage in patients with residual disease.
 Thus, in patients with low-stage favorable disease, surgery is the mainstay of therapy.
 The primary goals of surgery are (1) to determine an accurate diagnosis, (2) to completely remove all of the primary tumor, (3) to provide accurate surgical staging, (4) to offer adjuvant therapy for delayed primary surgery, and (5) to remove residual disease with second-look surgery.

 Neuroblastoma metastatic to the paraspinal region may extend through the vertebral foramina and may manifest as cord compression.
 This occurs in 7-15% of patients with neuroblastoma.
 Cord compression is a medical emergency and should be treated aggressively to reduce the risk of neurological deficit.
 Unfortunately, the optimal treatment has yet to be determined for cord compression secondary to metastatic neuroblastoma.